Fraudulent Research is 'destroying Trust in Science' | 🔬 LatestLY

 Bogus research damages scientific integrity

-During the COVID-19 pandemic, fraudulent research was used to make scientific and political judgements on the merits of hydroxychloroquine as a treatment for COVID infection.
-Experts linked the issue with ‘self-promotion journals' — where publication authors are often the editors of the very same journals they publish studies in.
+Several high-profile instances of scientific fraud have been uncovered.
+During the COVID-19 pandemic, fraudulent research was used to make scientific and political judgments on the merits of hydroxychloroquine as a treatment for COVID infection.
+Experts linked the issue with "self-promotion journals" — where publication authors are often the editors of the very same journals in which they publish their studies.

 How to stamp out corruption in science?

-The study's senior author Luis Amaral of Northwestern University in Illinois, US, said it was "probably the most depressing project I've been involved with."
+The study's senior author Luis Amaral of Northwestern University said it was "probably the most depressing project I've been involved with."

 "It's distressing to see others engage in fraud and in misleading others.
 But if you believe that science is useful and important for humanity, then you have to fight for it," Amaral said.